Los Americanos: Los Americanos (2025–present)

-On the July 28, 2025 episode of Raw, a third El Grande Americano (the masked luchador gimmick had been previously portrayed by Chad Gable and Ludwig Kaiser) debuted during a WWE World Tag Team Championship match between The Judgment Day (Finn Bálor and JD McDonagh) defending the titles against The LWO (Joaquin Wilde and Cruz Del Toro), costing The LWO the match.
+On the July 28, 2025 episode of Raw, a third El Grande Americano (the masked wrestler gimmick had been previously portrayed by Chad Gable and Ludwig Kaiser) debuted during a World Tag Team Championship match between The Judgment Day (Finn Bálor and JD McDonagh) defending the titles against LWO (Joaquin Wilde and Cruz Del Toro), costing LWO the match.
 The following week on Raw, where Dominik Mysterio was facing Dragon Lee, a fourth El Grande Americano debuted, costing Lee the match.
-The third and fourth El Grande Americanos were then revealed to be Dunne and Bate under the new names Rayo and Bravo respectively.
+The third and fourth El Grande Americanos were then revealed to be Dunne and Bate under the new names Rayo Americano and Bravo Americano respectively.
+Rayo and Bravo then joined Kaiser's El Grande Americano variant as Los Americanos.